orbkit/orbkit/doc/gridbased/terminal.rst

     $ orbkit -i INPUT --slice_length=1e4

-In the default setting, orbkit performs the density calculation by starting only one subprocess.
+In the default setting, ORBKIT performs the density calculation by starting only one subprocess.
 The number of subprocesses, which are distributed over the existing CPUs, can be modified with the subsequent command: